Friday, June 18, 2021

 UNT AD BAKER REFLECTS ON SUCCESS, LOOKS AHEAD

 Five years into his job as Vice President & Director of Athletics for UNT, Wren Baker has helped lead the Mean Green to dozens of new milestones, but he isn’t content.
-This spring, Mean Green athletics notched its first-ever NCAA tournament victory for men’s basketball, multiple championships in women’s golf and a perfect game in softball.
+This spring, Mean Green athletics notched its first-ever NCAA tournament victory in men’s basketball, multiple championships in women’s golf, and a perfect game in softball.
 UNT has also reached new heights in the classroom under Baker’s leadership, posting four consecutive department Graduation Success Rate records, with all 14 teams recording a cumulative GPA of 3.0 or higher.
-Baker appeared on the UNT System's We Are North Texaspodcast this week and quickly gave credit to his coaches, athletes and staffers, while saying the key for UNT to reach the next level is sustained success.
+Baker appeared on the UNT System's We Are North Texas podcast this week and quickly gave credit to his coaches, athletes, and staffers, while saying the key for UNT to reach the next level is sustained success.
 Listen on Spotify or Apple Podcasts.